LCBO Accessibility Status Report for 2017

 CUSTOMER SERVICE STANDARDS REGULATION

-In 2015, the LCBO remained in compliance with the Ontario Regulation 429/07, Accessibility Standards for Customer Service.
+In 2017, the LCBO remained in compliance with the Integrated Accessibility Standards under the Accessibility for Ontarians with Disabilities Act.

 Since January 1, 2010, permanent full-time, casual, winter and summer fixed-term Retail staff, including Contact Centre staff, have completed the LCBO’s “Accessibility Standards for Customer Service” training.
 The training has been incorporated in the LCBO’s New Hire Orientation for Retail employees and helloLCBO/alloLCBO Contact Centre staff.